 Bhakta, Rushabh P., "Deciphering a Duality: Understanding Conflicting Standards in Sex & Violence Censorship in U.S. Obscenity Law" (2012).
 Political Science Honors Projects.
 Paper 36.

-American Politics Commons, Constitutional Law Commons, Gender and Sexuality Commons, Jurisprudence Commons, Politics Commons, Politics and Social Change Commons, Sexuality and the Law Commons, Social Control, Law, Crime, and Deviance Commons, Sociology of Culture Commons, Women Commons
+American Politics Commons, Constitutional Law Commons, Gender and Sexuality Commons, Jurisprudence Commons, Law and Gender Commons, Law and Politics Commons, Politics and Social Change Commons, Sexuality and the Law Commons, Social Control, Law, Crime, and Deviance Commons, Sociology of Culture Commons

 © Copyright is owned by author of this document